All Episodes

 This makes it even better.

-So they can't really, they're reading levels not proficient quite yet.
+So they can't really, their reading level is not proficient quite yet.

 Right.